Important Events From This day in History May 11th

 11th May, 2007 : India celebrated the 150th anniversary of the country's revolt against the British.
 The day's celebrations marked the historical event in 1857 when Indian soldiers rebelled against the British setting off other uprisings and rebellions in the country.

 11th May, 2010 : Gordon Brown, UK Prime Minister, announced his resignation.
 The Labour Party leader had been Prime Minister for three years, but decided to resign after the opposition parties chose to form a coalition government.
-David Cameron, a conservative leader, was set to take over as Prime Minister.
+David Cameron, a conservative leader, took over as Prime Minister.

 11 May, 2011 - Bank Robber Arrested by FBI in Puerto Rico

 11th May, 2011 : Norberto Gonzalez Claudio, a Puerto Rican nationalist, was arrested by the FBI in Puerto Rico.
 Gonzales had been wanted since a 1983